johnston9/MS3-Shot-Caller/README.md

 3. Lighthouse gave me a Best Practices report for the department message pages and the Images page saying Browser errors were logged to the console when an image is not found.
-   To deal with this I firstly added an image url checker for the admin Add Images page and for the Add Message page so the user can make sure they submit a correct URL.
+   To deal with this I firstly added an image URL checker for the admin Add Images page and for the Add Message page so the user can make sure they submit a correct URL.
    Secondly, in case something does cause an image loading error or somehow an incorrect URL did get submitted I added an inline onerror check to display default message images instead of the generic little green square.
 For the message pages the message image tells the poster they should check the URL.
-On the image page the default image just says "Available Soon" which will let admin know to fix it without letting anyone being acutly aware admin may have made an error.
-Still an error will log to the console but all users will be aware of what is happening and what to do.
+On the image page the default image just says "Available Soon" which will let admin know to fix it without letting anyone being acutely aware of any error.
+Still an error will log to the console, but all users will be aware of what is happening and what to do.

 ### Login Page

-On first report Lighthouse gave me an accessibility note for the submit button and register link but I changed the colours and the issue was resolved.
+On first report Lighthouse gave me an accessibility note for the submit button and register link, but I changed the colours and the issue was resolved.
 Desktop and mobile results the same.

 <p align="center"><strong>Desktop</strong></p>